irasan/MP1-beauty-salon/README.md

 As a potential client of the salon, I want to find out about available treatments and their prices:
 * Services page shows a list of available treatments and their prices;
-* Services page also has a call for action button if the client wants to clarify something.
+* Services page also has a call for action button that leads to Contact page, if the client wants to clarify something.

 As a potential client of the salon, I want to see prove that other clients were happy with the service and their pictures:
 * this feature was left for future development.